gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 2<sup>14</sup> as input to determine absolute maximum MTU when running PMTUD and using DTLS in SCTP.

-The implementor shall take care of DTLS 1.3 record overhead.
-This so that SCTP PMTUD can take this into consideration and ensure that produced packets that are not PMTUD probes does not become oversized.
+The implementor needs to handle the DTLS 1.3 record overhead.
+SCTP PMTUD needs to include both the DTLS record as well as the DTLS chunk overhead in this consideration and ensure that produced packets, especially those that are not PMTUD probes do not become oversized.
-This may require updating during the SCTP associations lifetime due to future handshakes affecting cipher suit in use, or changes to record layer configurations.
+The DTLS record size may change during the SCTP associations lifetime due to future handshakes affecting cipher suit in use, or changes to record layer configurations.

 Note that this implies that DTLS 1.3 is expected to accept application data payloads of potentially larger sizes than what